elvirajahaj1/Card-Game-Hearts/README.md

 # Card-Game-Hearts
-A Card Game called Hearts created using Java language without GUI.
+In this project, I created a console-based Hearts Card game using Java.